 Pure Cycle is engaged in the privatization of municipal water and wastewater systems in Colorado and other areas.
 The Company seeks to use its water and water technologies to enhance the availability and quality of domestic drinking water.
-The Company purchased approximately 11,650 acre feet of water and entered into two eighty five year water and wastewater Service Agreements with the

-Rangeview Metropolitan District which will enable the Company to provide water and wastewater service to over 36 square miles of property located in the Denver area.
+The Company purchased approximately 11,650 acre feet of water and entered into two, eighty-five year water and wastewater Service Agreements with the Rangeview Metropolitan District which will enable the Company to provide water and wastewater service to over 36 square miles of property located in the Denver area.
 The Company continues to develop its water recycling technologies and, will seek to integrate these technologies for processing wastewater into pure potable water for reuse into its wastewater service commitment to the District's Service Area.

 The Company is aggressively pursuing the marketing and sale of its water to municipal water providers in the Denver metropolitan region as well as users in Arizona, Nevada and California to generate current and long term revenue sources.
-During fiscal year 1998, the Company delivered approximately 17 million gallons of water to customers within the District's Service Area.
+During fiscal year 1999, the Company sold the equivalent of 201 residential water taps, the equivalent of 156 residential wastewater taps and delivered approximately 29 million gallons of water to customers within the District's Service Area.
 The Company continues to meet with developers and other parties interested in developing portions of the District's Service Area.
-The District's Service Area is primarily undeveloped land owned by the State of Colroado situated in the growing Arapahoe County.
-A small portion of the property have been sold to private interests who may develop the property.
-The timing of the development of water and wastewater facilities will depend upon when the property is developed.
+The District's Service Area is primarily undeveloped land owned by the State of Colorado situated in the growing Arapahoe County.
+A portion of the property is currently under development and the Company has constructed the water system and is in the process of constructing the wastewater system to serve customers on the property.

-Subsequent to fiscal year ended August 31, 1998, the Company entered into an agreement to provide water and wastewater service to a 400 acre development which will include the construction of a 500-bed Academic Model Juvenile Facility ("Model Facility").
-The Model Facility will purchase 201 equivalent residential water taps at \$8,165 per tap (or \$1,641,165), and 156 equivalent residential wastewater taps at \$4,000 per tap (or \$624,000, collectively \$2,265,165).
-Pursuant to its Service Agreements, the Company will receive \$1,372,014 from the water tap fees, and \$624,000 from the sewer tap fees for a combined total of \$1,996,014.
-The Company will design, construct, operate and maintain the water and wastewater system to deliver water and sewer service to the Model Facility.
-Projected costs for construction of the water system are approximately \$1,100,000, and projected cost for construction of the wastewater system are \$625,000 or combined costs of \$1,725,000.
-The costs are expected to be paid from prepaid water and wastewater
+During the fiscal year ended August 31, 1999, the Company entered into an agreement to provide water and wastewater service to a 400 acre development which will include the construction of a 500-bed Academic Model Juvenile Facility ("Model Facility").
+The Model Facility purchased the equivalent of 201 residential water taps at \$8,165 per tap (or \$1,641,165), and the equivalent of 156 residential wastewater taps at \$4,000 per tap (or \$624,000, collectively \$2,265,165).
+Pursuant to its Service Agreements, the Company received \$1,372,014 from the water tap fees in fiscal 1999, and will receive \$624,000 from the sewer tap fees upon the initiation of construction of the wastewater facilities for a combined total of \$1,996,014.
+The Company began construction of the water system and has incurred costs as of the end of fiscal year 1999 of \$359,000 with the remaining portion of the water system currently under bonded contract for \$591,000 for a combined total of \$950,000.
+Projected cost for construction of the wastewater system are \$600,000 or combined water and sewer capital project costs of \$1,550,000.